PaulFangBayArea/NDNF-release/README.md

     Boost libraries >= 1.54

-Following are the detailed steps for macOS to install the compiler, all necessary development tools and libraries, and ndn-cxx prerequisites.
+The following is to install the compiler, all necessary development tools and libraries, and ndn-cxx prerequisites for MacOS.

     brew install boost pkg-config openssl libxml2